kevinveenbirkenbach/cymais/roles/pc-developer-tools-java/README.md

 # PC-Developer-Tools-Java Role

 ## Overview
-Welcome to the `pc-developer-tools-java` role, a part of the `computer-playbook` repository.
+Welcome to the `pc-developer-tools-java` role, a part of the `cymais` repository.
 This role is specifically designed for setting up Java development tools on personal computers.
 It is an essential component for Java developers, providing the necessary tools and dependencies for efficient Java development.

 ## Role Dependencies
 This role has dependencies on two other roles within the playbook: